Nivalyx/osu-wiki/wiki/osu!stream/Song_List/en.md

 ## Bundled songs

-Songs featured on this bundle are default songs that come preloaded with a fresh osu!stream install.
+This bundle features four default songs that come preloaded with a fresh osu!stream install.

 Price: **Free**